Annisaard/to-do-list/README.md

-## Project individu to-do-list app
+## Individual project to-do-list app 📃

+✅ Created as a certification project for Digital Talent Workshops.
--menggunakan framework React js
+✅ using framework react js ⚛️
-- implementasi operasi CRUD
+✅ implement CRUD operations